lisamarie616/bring-it-rails-assessment/notes.md

-x clean up styles on event index page x add jquery to render info on event index page and create toggle effect x clean up styles on event show page
+x clean up styles on event index page x add jquery to render info on event index page and create toggle effect x clean up styles on event show page x add previous and next buttons to event show page x add jquery to event show page x fix the way event show page is getting the next event, so only the current user's events get cycled through

+* fix edit and delete buttons on event show page so they refer to the right event ID
 * change start time and end time fields to calendar elements (are there bootstrap elements for this?)
 * fix items and emails fields
 * improve views with bootsnipp